 Please note that you cannot operate in a national park until you have your Parks Eco Pass licence.

-Reporting requirements now you are licensed
+Quarterly reporting requirements now you are licensed

-Parks Eco Pass operators must submit a quarterly return report no more than 21 days after the end of each calendar quarter:
+Parks Eco Pass operators must submit a quarterly return report no more than 21 days after the end of each calendar quarter.

 If you operate tours, equipment hire, picnic set-up or transport services, you must complete tab 1.
 Selective licence holders, including food and beverage vendors must complete tab 2.